extio-de/game-engine/README.md

 - **Spatial Systems**: 2D spatial calculations with multiple indexing strategies (QuadTree, GridIndex, etc.)
 - **Utilities**: Core functionality including YAML serialization, ring buffers, and UUID generation

-## Background

-Exo's Game Engine is derived from [Spacecraft Tactics](https://store.steampowered.com/app/2642080/Spacecraft_Tactics), a 2D turn-based tactical space game released on Steam in 2023.
-The engine extracts the core systems that powered Spacecraft Tactics' campaign, multiplayer modes, and built-in editors.
-Note that the engine does not include the Groovy-based mod system from Spacecraft Tactics.
-It focuses on the fundamental building blocks: modules, rendering, events, storage, and other core subsystems that can be used to build new games.

-The engine also serves as the foundation for **Exo's CYOA**, an LLM-driven choose-your-own-adventure game that combines the game engine's rendering, module, and UI systems with agentic AI flows to create interactive narrative experiences.

 ### Architecture

 The engine is structured around the following key subsystems: